arancicarini/Middleware-2019-2020/Akka/AkkaProject/README.md

 - open another shell in the root folder
     - type **mvn exec:java -Dexec.mainClass="project.App" -Dexec.args=25252**
     - wait until logged "Member is up!"
+- these are the seed nodes of the cluster: if both are down, all the cluster is down
-- open other shells in the root folder and start new nodes at your pleasure, changing the port of the node
+- open other shells (possibly on other devices in the same LAN) and create new nodes with the same command
-    - e.g. **mvn exec:java -Dexec.mainClass="project.App" -Dexec.args=25253**
+    - note: the couple <IP_Address, Port> is unique for each node, so you can't create two nodes with the same port on the same device

 ## APIS
 API | Parameters |  Meaning